 In signing this Investor Questionnaire, they acknowledge they have received and carefully reviewed all of the following documentation:

-Additionally, in making this investment, the Investor is able to bear the economic risk of this investment, and the Investor acknowledges that this investment involves a high degree of risk and that the Investor should not be making this investment unless the Investor can afford to lose the amount invested in its entirety.
+Additionally, in making this investment, the Investor is able to bear the economic risk of this investment, the Investor acknowledges that this investment involves a high degree of risk, and the Investor should not be making this investment unless the Investor can afford to lose the amount invested in its entirety.